aidn3/HypeApp/README.md

 ## Features
 -	Show notifications
--	Create My-Best-Friends listand receive notifications about them
+-	Create My-Best-Friends list and receive notifications about them
 -	Uses External-Server to reduce the load on the phone
--	Automatically (togglable) sends error reports
+-	Automatically (toggleable) sends error reports
--	Sync in background (to receive notifications without openning the app)
+-	Sync in background (to receive notifications without opening the app)

 ## Friends
 -	in-App: Friends list (who is online, their ranks, what do they play)